changkun/gp/projects/torantie/proposal/README.md

 I want to implement quadrilateral support for the existing halfedge structure we were using in our exercises and implement Laplacian smoothing with mean value weights.
 The project is mostly related to the content provided in lecture 1, 3 and 4.
 Specifically for the mean value weights of the Laplacian smooth, the paper of Floater describing mean value coordinates is relevant.
-This is releavnt to geometry processing since it extends a data structure used for storing geometry and shows a different represantion of a geometry object.
+This is relevant to geometry processing since it extends a data structure used for storing geometry and shows a different represantion of a geometry object.
 Furthermore, it concerns itself with mesh smoothing which is releavnt to decrease noise in the mesh.
 Half edge structures can be implemented in a multitude of ways (see Lutz Kettner and Kalle Rutanen) and the smoothing will be based on the paper from Floater and the lecture slides, therefore this project will not be based on an existing solution.

-Note that it is acceptable if there is an existing implementation.
-What's important is, you must do your implementation differently, e.g., an existing implementation was written in C++ and OpenGL, and you propose to implement it using JavaScript and three.js.

 ## Implementation